openUC2/openUC2.github.io/docs/01_Toolboxes/10_DiscoveryLightsheet/01_light_sheet_microscope.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>
 This makes use of the default URL hosted publicly on https://imswitch.openuc2.com/imswitch/index.html, but you can change this to the `PORT` (i.e. 8001) nad `URL` (e.g. the Raspberry Pi's IP address that runs ImSwitch in docker and is in the same network as you computer).

+### Step 2: Imaging and generating Stacks:

+## ImSwitch data acquisition and Reconstruction

+We assume the system is running and you were able to install ImSwitch on your computer.
+The configuration `JSON`file that describes the light-sheet system can be found further down this document.
+A tutorial on how to install our ImSwitch Version (SRC: https://github.com/openUC2/ImSwitch/) can be either found in the imSwitch repository or in the ImSwitch section in this wiki.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/N00-kKrRXX4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+#### ImSwitch integration into 3D imaging including 3D volumetric rendering

+<iframe width="560" height="315" src="https://www.youtube.com/embed/EadREZTqJFo?si=IXIoxpxwjvSjv5M_" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>